Who would have thought that an old car could be a concrete aid to the environment?

 In recent years, the number of initiatives seeking to keep people away from cars has increased significantly towards cleaner means of transport such as bicycles and public transport.

-Barcelona has proposed an interesting alternative, which could lead several other cities to behave in the same way.
+Barcelona has proposed an interesting alternative, which could push several other cities to do the same.
 Citizens responded well to the introduction of the free transit pass, usable for three years and readily available.

-Let's see in detail how the transit agency was organized and what are the long-term objectives of the initiative.
+Let's see in detail how the transit agency is organized and what the long-term objectives of the initiative are.

 The initiative of the Transit Agency

-In Barcelona, people will have the opportunity to receive the "T-Verda", a three-year pass dedicated to public transport.
+In Barcelona, people will have the opportunity to receive the “T-Verda“, a pass dedicated to public transport lasting three years.
 All they have to do is get rid of their old car and show the certificate to the Transit Agency.

 The first information on the pass can already be read on the Agency's website.
 In particular, we already know that "The card is automatically renewed every year at no additional cost to the beneficiary and is sent to their home address. "

 Several countries have taken inspiration from this initiative and from similar projects, proposing their very personal version.
-In France , for example, citizens can exchange their cars for e-bikes.
+In French , for example, citizens can exchange their cars for e-bikes.

 In FinlandInstead, people can replace the old car with transit passes, more efficient cars or innovative e-bikes.

-All these amazing environmental introductions could lead to real change.
-As Europe is moving fast towards the birth of sustainable initiatives, it is reasonable to assume that new proposals will soon arrive in Italy as well.
+All these incredible introductions in favor of the environment could lead to real change.
+Since Europe is moving quickly towards the creation of sustainable initiatives, it is reasonable to hypothesize that new proposals will soon arrive in Italy too.

 The desire for growth and development affects the whole nation, with hopefully increasingly significant results.